 Location: Boat transfers depart from Ellington Wharf, 11km (6.8 miles) east of Rakiraki.
 Organise transport with your chosen accommodation, costing FJ$20-$60 return

 9. Take a Picture of Navatu Rock

 They say a picture paints a thousand words, but at least it doesn’t cost a thousand dollars to take one.
 Snap up a photo of the large and impressive outcrop known as Navatu Rock, which one of the oldest known human settlements in Fiji.
 Navutu Rock used to hold a fortified village where it was believed that spirits departed from here to the afterlife.
 Artefacts from the village have been found here dating back to 1,000BC.
 That’s worth a photo, right?

-Location: near Vitawa Village, 10km west of Rakiraki
+Location: near Vitawa Village, 10km (6 miles) west of Rakiraki

 Food is kind of an event here in Fiji, whether it’s indulging in Fijian cuisine at a village homestay or trying some flavoursome Indo-Fijian delights in town.
 What’s more, you don’t have to break the bank to eat well on the Suncoast with the towns from Lautoka through to Rakiraki all offering incredibly affordable food.
 Check out the details in our Top Cheap Eats on the Suncoast!